-[Recommended Reading: How to Redefine Your Work Life Balance Definition (To Actually Achieve It)].
+[Recommended Reading: Redefine Your Work Life Balance Definition].

 5 Quick, Easy-to-Implement Stress Relief Exercises (You Can Use Even at Work)

 I know that one of your biggest worries is time.
 Will you have time to implement the stress relief exercises below?

 The short answer is yes.
 All of these exercises can be done in just a couple of minutes time yet are incredibly effective.
 And they’re all simple enough to become a natural part of your lifestyle.

 The key is to use them consistently because they work best if used regularly (so that they become a go-to habit).